CRI-ENCI Ninth International Cancer

 Spatial organization of immunotherapy responses in TLS and tumor parenchyma

-Daniela Thommen, Netherlands Cancer Institute, Netherlands
+Daniela Thommen, Netherlands Cancer Institute, the Netherlands

 Spatially-determined TLS features associated with resistance to immunotherapy in kidney cancer